jedick/R-help-chat/README.md

 # R-help-chat

 Chat with R-help archives using an LLM.
-A custom RAG solution built with [LangChain](https://www.langchain.com/).
+A complete RAG solution built with [LangChain](https://www.langchain.com/).

 ## Features